 - Employability action plan: Students can set goals and stay in control of their career planning. https://www.startprofile.com/

-The skills that are identified and tracked are:
+The skills that we have identified are:

 From the outset, it is useful for students to consider the following questions:

 - What subjects do you want to study?

 - What qualifications do you want to gain?